 First, they will have more energy than they tend to have.
 Excitability and enthusiasm will be present to a higher degree than it normally is in that individual.
 That hyperactivity might lead to dangerous behaviour, the crossing of social boundaries, and more.

-Signs of Withdrawal From Crack Cocaine
+Signs of Crack Withdrawal

 When someone is addicted to crack, but their friends and family don’t know, there are several situations where they can’t use the drug or else they’ll be found out.